List of Kappa Alpha Society members

-This is a list of Kappa Alpha Society members.
-The Kappa Alpha Society (ΚΑ), founded in 1825, was the progenitor of the modern fraternity system in North America.
+Kappa Alpha Society (ΚΑ), founded in 1825, was the progenitor of the modern fraternity system in North America.
 As of 2015, there are nine active chapters in the United States and Canada.
 Over the course of its nearly 200-year history, The Kappa Alpha Society has produced a substantial number of notable members in widely varied fields.
+Following are some of the society's notable members.